DeliciousBread481/Field-Guide/README.md

 ---

-## Future Plans (By Priority)
+## Future Plans

 ### 1.21.1+ Update

-* 1.21.1 will be supported soon — please don't ask for it!
+1.21.1 port is planned and will happen soon! — please don't ask for it!

-### Exposure Compat

-* Unlock entries by taking photos, and add photos to your Field Guide.

-### Jade/WAILA Compat

-* Config option to hide name of blocks/entities until they have been discovered.

-### Reliable Remover Compat

-* Removed items/blocks won't show up in the Field Guide.

-### Extended EMI Compat

-* Items in the Field Guide will be optionally hidden in EMI, until you unlock them.

-### Scholar Compat

-* Field Guide's edit text UI will inherit from the Scholar way of editing text when installed.
+### Expanded integration with other mods

+We've got exciting features planned for integrations with mods like Jade/WAILA, EMI, Reliable Remover, Exposure and Scholar - Stay tuned!

-### Logbook
+### More features...

-* Page that displays when and where you discovered entries.
+More configuration options, logbook, more multiplayer features - We've got a lot of ideas!

 ---